 'As sick as a Parrot' - generally fluffed, sleepy, and with wet, messy droppings (AKJ)

 Bright green rates in droppings from a parrot suffering with Psittacosis (AKJ)

 The difficulty of making a clinical diagnosis, however, is that not all these signs may be present, and conversely there are many other systemic infections which can produce a similar picture.
 Accurate diagnosis must be supported by further laboratory tests, and herein lies more difficulty, in that most tests take time to achieve a result, often too late for the bird; or the tests themselves are not conclusive.

-Blood samples will only demonstrate antibodies, which mean the bird has been exposed to Chlamydophila at some time.
-To be meaningful, a repeat sample in 10-14 days must show a ,rising titre', which is an increasing reading suggestive of recent infection.
-The actual organism may be identified in a blood sample, but only when it is going through a phase of multipication.
+Blood samples will only demonstrate antibodies, which mean the bird has been exposed to Chlamydia at some time.
+To be meaningful, a repeat sample in 10-14 days must show a 'rising titre', which is an increasing reading suggestive of recent infection.
+The actual organism may be identified in a blood sample, but only when it is going through a phase of multiplication.
 This period is limited, and a negative result would not mean that the bird does not have the disease.